AdobeDocs/workfront.es-ES/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/configure-ai-collaborators.md

 1. En el campo Nombre del colaborador, introduzca un nombre para el colaborador.
 Este es el nombre que aparece en la lista de usuarios asignados disponibles en una tarea.
    <!--1.
 Select whether the collaborator will use a brand or Adobe Brand Intelligence for its reviews.-->
    <!--1.
 (Conditional) If the AI Collaborator will use Adobe Brand Intelligence, select the tenant that it will use.-->
-1. <!--(Conditional) If the AI Collaborator will use a Brand,-->Seleccione la marca y la guía de marca que utilizará.
+1. &#x200B;<!--(Conditional) If the AI Collaborator will use a Brand,-->Seleccione la marca y la guía de marca que utilizará.
 1. Haga clic en **Guardar**.

 ## Administrar colaboradores de IA